brootaylor/npm-solo/README.md

 ---

-**I'm not sure whether this is ideal buld config for larger projects**
+**I'm not sure whether this is a ideal build config for larger projects.
+Maybe that's when *Gulp* is better**

 ---